 Shopping and dining

 The Glebe is centred around Bank Street between highway 417 (“the Queensway”) and Queen Elizabeth Drive.
 As you stroll along, pop in and out of the unique, locally-owned shops that are full of treasures.
 Browse vinyl records and other pop culture items at Crosstown Traffic, the latest kitchenware at J.D.
-Adam Kitchen Co., ladies’ fashion at Delilah, footwear at Glebe Trotters and feline fun at Cats-R-Us.
+Adam Kitchen Co., ladies’ fashion at Delilah and footwear at Glebe Trotters.

 Culinary options are equally diverse, including local staple Kettleman’s Bagels, Mexican specialties at Feleenas, gastro pub fare at The Rowan and hundreds of beers on tap at Lansdowne’s Craft Beer Market.
 Walk off the calories by wandering through the surrounding leafy residential streets lined with brick homes dating from the 1800s.